yoyo930021/flutter_compositions/docs/en/guide/async-operations.md

 - Share asynchronous state with descendants without prop drilling.
 - Make retries and refresh flows explicit.

-> Need the full deep-dive in Traditional Chinese?
-See the original version in `/guide/async-operations.md`.

 ## Choosing the Right Composable

 | Use case | Recommended tool | Notes |